The phone box where Jo Jo Dullard was last seen

 "What happened to her?
 Where is JoJo now?"

-Unfortunately, the Irish police didn't begin investigating her disappearance until three days after she was reported missing.
+The Irish police did not begin investigating her disappearance until three days after she was reported missing.
 During that time, a number of potential leads may have been lost.

 Bruxelles